|The Koh-i-Noor Diamond on View at the Great Exhibition|

-Though I have not had a chance (yet) to read Rushby's full account, from what I can surmise these men not only believed firmly that the Syamantaka mani and the Koh-i-Nur are one in the same, but Rushby’s quest to discover the diamond led him to the same conclusion.
+Rushby's account makes it seem like these men not only believed firmly that the Syamantaka mani and the Koh-i-Nur are one in the same, but that Rushby’s quest to discover the diamond led him to the same conclusion.
 Of course, they could be wrong…

 If you’re ready to make a choice, click here to leave me a comment with your decision.

-If not, follow me this way to read about the Syamantaka’s link to the Hope Diamond.
+If not, follow me this way to read about the Syamantaka’s connection to the Hope Diamond.

-Or follow me this way to learn about the Syamantaka's link to the Great Mogul Diamond.
+Or follow me this way to see if it might have become the Great Mogul Diamond.